 Related Post: 5 of the Oldest Bars in New York City

 Love drunk couples can celebrate their love here under a year-round skylit garden complete with crystal chandeliers, verdant greenery, and flowing fountains.

 Ponder the beauty of the pleached London Plane trees before toasting your tender-hearted treasure with a glass of prosecco.

 Laden a warm baguette with strawberry preserves and prosciutto.
 Or, dip a crispy artichoke into creamy rosemary aioli.

 Sometimes simple is best, and their broiled salmon with honey, black pepper, brown butter, and lemon is nothing short of perfect.

 Splurge-Worthy Romantic New York Restaurants

 Make like the mover and shaker you are, and impress your date with a dinner at one of New York City’s most expensive restaurants.

-Per Se probably needs no introduction, but Thomas Keller’s fine dining and French technique institution has been wowing the Upper West Side for almost 20 years.
+Per Se probably needs no introduction, but executive chef’s Thomas Keller’s fine dining and French technique institution has been wowing the Upper West Side for almost 20 years.